-Title: Enterprise Engineering and Design / Virksomhedsudvikling Prerequisites The student must meet the requirements described in chapter 2.1.
-Justification: This course is aimed at methodologies for analysis, modelling, simulation, design, realization and implementation of large integrated enterprise systems as solution to complex business situation.
+Title: Enterprise Engineering and Design / Virksomhedsudvikling Justification: This course is aimed at methodologies for analysis, modelling, simulation, design, realization and implementation of large integrated enterprise systems as solution to complex business situation.
 Objective: Upon completion of the module, the student can: Knowledge Describe and classify theories, methods and tools related to enterprise engineering and design Identify feasible approaches and frameworks for integrated business solutions Understand enterprise architectures and typology Explain theoretical and methodological foundations for analysis, modelling, simulation, design and evaluation of integrated business solutions Design conceptualisation processes and orchestrate concept development in operations and supply chains Recommend strategies for realization and implementation of solutions.
 Skills Apply enterprise engineering and design Simulate and evaluate integrated solutions in operations and supply chain Relate enterprise solutions to corporate strategies and development goals Demonstrate proof of concepts, mock-ups and demonstrator models.
-Analyse and reflect on own practice and approaches Assess the need for synthesizing new knowledge Type of instruction: The module is carried out via lectures, discussions and case work (see chapter 3).
+Competencies Conceive and communicate complex solutions.
+Analyse and reflect on own practice and approaches Assess the need for synthesizing new knowledge Type of instruction: The teaching is organized in accordance with the general forms of teaching, see chapter 3.
 Exam format: Oral/written examination (for further information, please see the programme's study guide).
-Evaluation criteria: Are stated in the Framework Provisions.
+Evaluation criteria: Are stated in the Joint programme regulations.